Sales collateral best practices

 Confident sellers

-It’s also worth noting that quick access to sales collateral enables sellers to not second-guess themselves.
+It's also worth noting that quick access to sales collateral enables sellers to not second-guess themselves.
 97% of sellers say that quick access helps them speak to buyers from a more informed standpoint.
-Comparatively, 51% of respondents at organisations without an enablement tool say that they have misspoken during a sales or customer call.
+Comparatively, 51% of respondents at organizations without an enablement tool say that they have misspoken during a sales or customer call.

 Increased productivity